GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/2022-04-29-smart-scheduling-for-repeat.md

 Yes!
 For mobile grooming, it helps you avoid conflict and consider the minimum driving distance.

-For salon scheduling, it helps you auto avoid conflict.
+For salon scheduling, it helps you auto-avoid conflict.

 **2. Can I change the time if I don’t prefer the suggested result?**